OthmaneAfilali/ascii-art-refactor/ascii-art/README.md

 ## Roadmap

-Future versions of the ASCII Art Generator may include:
+Future versions of the ASCII Art may include:

 - Color Options: Add the ability to colorize specific parts of the ASCII output
 - File Output: Allow users to write ASCII art output to a file